NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Here are some serving tips:

-• Durian fruit is used as a flavor base in a wide variety of sweet preparations such as traditional Malay candy, ice kachang, dodol, biscuits, etc.
+• Durian fruit serves as a flavoring base in various sweet delicacies, including traditional Malay candies, ice kachang, dodol, biscuits, and more.

-• It is also used in the preparation of ice cream, milkshakes, and cappuccino.
+• Additionally, it finds usage in the creation of ice cream, milkshakes, and cappuccinos.

-• Durian (yellow and red-fleshed) is traditionally used to prepare a fermented paste condiment (tempoyak) in Malaysia and Indonesia.
-The fermented durian is also added to prepare fish tempoyak curry made of freshwater catfish and fermented durian paste (gulai tempoyak ikan patin).
+• Yellow and red-fleshed durians are traditionally employed to produce a fermented paste condiment known as tempoyak in Malaysia and Indonesia.
+This fermented durian is also utilized in preparing fish tempoyak curry, made with freshwater catfish and fermented durian paste (gulai tempoyak ikan patin).

-• Unripe durians may be cooked as a vegetable in a variety of dishes.
+• Unripe durians can be cooked as a vegetable component in a variety of dishes.

-• Durian seeds, which taste similar to jackfruit seeds or yam, can be eaten boiled or roasted.
+• Durian seeds, resembling jackfruit seeds or yam in taste, can be consumed boiled or roasted.

 ≻≻-Back to Home page.